mfpaccessibilite/MFP_AccessPlayer/README.md

 ## Technical dependencies

-List of JavaScript libraries required to run MFP AccessPlayer video player:
+List of JavaScript libraries required to run MFP AccessPlayer video player on your webpage :

 * JavaScript libraries:
     *  JQuery version 3.1.1
     *  JQuery UI Version 1.12.1
     *  JQuery UI Touch punch

+For development we used the following software/librairies
 * Icon font generator: [icomoon] (http://icomoon.io)
-* CSS pre-processor: Sass + Compass
+* Node + npm (list of package can be found in the package.json file)
+* WebPack to run a local webserver

+To test localy the player, please use npm as CORS restriction won't allow you to use the player directly from any of the demo html page.
+To do so run `npm run start` to launch the local web server and use the player in dev mode.
+If you want to build the player run `npm run build`.
+You will find in the dist folder the buid of the player in the MFP folder.

 ## Contribution